viktor-kth/devops-demo/scenario/PART_B.md

 Here are some explanations some of the new keywords,

 - `services`: defines the resources we want to create
-- `web` and `api`: are the names of the frontend and backend, these we could change to anything we´d like based on our needs.
+- `web` and `api`: are the names of the frontend and backend, these we could change to anything we'd like based on our needs.
 - `image`: defines the docker resource we want to used
-- `command`: this defins the commands which will be run upon initialzation of the container.
+- `command`: this defines the commands which will be run upon initialization of the container.
 - `volumes`: these are the files we want to copy over to the container and where we want to put them, this could either be specific files or entire folders.
 - `networks`: this defines the local network over which our front-end and back-end can communicate